 |Acrylic grid cutting table||Acrylic sheets < 8 mm thick||Parts that are cut smaller than 100 mm|

 Acrylic requires a higher frequency when being laser cutting compared to several other materials, such as wood.
-A higher frequency directs the laser beam's more energy evenly onto the material's surface.
-This causes an even melting of the cutting edges which creates a clear, flame-polished edge.
+A higher frequency directs the laser's energy evenly onto the material's surface.
+This causes the cutting edges to melt simultaneously.
+The result is a clear, flame-polished edge.

 - For processing cast acrylic (GS), we suggest a frequency of 5,000-20,000 Hz